eyekelly/terransible/README.md

 You'll need to have access to your AWS account using your credentials and have a private (a .pem file) key setup

 ### First
-There are a number of assumptions, and you must add your key including the path to it to the start.sh script
+There are a number of assumptions, and you must add your key including the path [this line](https://github.com/eyekelly/terransible/blob/07eb26eeb28e9ee2070d078902931d48376eb60f/start.sh#L20 "edit ansible playbook command in start.sh")

 Run start.sh